 The quality and availability of the metadata varies considerably, but in general you can get access to this kind of information:

-You can get a feel for the info in the full search index, and can find further details about the metadata in the API documentation and the Metadata Dictionary [opens a Google Document] which describes the most common fields used in the Digital New Zealand system.
+You can get a feel for the info in the search and can find further details about the metadata in the API documentation and the Metadata Dictionary, which describes the most common fields used in the Digital New Zealand system.

 Here's a helpful intro to data mashups!